-GERM U399.
-Independent Study or Internship (1-3) Supervised professional experience or research outside the classroom.
-For three internship credit hours, a student is to work 135 hours with an approved agency; for two credit hours, 90 hours; for one credit hour, 45 hours.
-For an internship or for an independent study, a contract must be signed by the student and by the instructor of record and other designated faculty and administrators.
-A student may repeat GERM U399 once with a different internship or independent study contract description for a total of no more than six hours of undergraduate credit.
-Prerequisites: GPA 2.0 overall, 2.5 in foreign language course, and consent of faculty supervisor.
+GERM U499.
+Internship (1-3) Supervised professional experience or research outside of the classroom, involving a meaningful project or activity for the employing firm or organization and a scholarly project for the student.
+For three credit hours, a student is to work 135 hours with an approved agency; for two credit hours, 90 hours; for one credit hour, 45 hours.
+A contractual agreement signed by the student, the instructor of record, and other designated faculty and administrators is required.
+A student may repeat GERM U499 once with a different internship contract description for a total of no more than six hours of undergraduate credit.
+Prerequisite: Junior or senior standing; a minimum of six hours in major courses numbered U300 and above; GPA 2.0 overall, 2.5 in German courses; and consent of the faculty supervisor and advisor.